 Schedule of Courses

 Please refer to the Summer Session class schedule online for the most current information.
-The schedule will be mostly complete by February 28, 2017.
+The schedule will be mostly complete by February 25, 2019.
+Since that time, some courses may have been added and other courses canceled.
 The schedule will include detailed course information regarding sessions of offerings, meeting days, times and locations, instructors, mode of instruction (on-campus or online), special fees, and class enrollment numbers.

 - Go to Web site: www.montana.edu (MSU home page)